Office of the Press Secretary

-A24: TSA recommends passengers transferring at one of the three affected airports place any large personal electronic devices in their checked bags upon check-in at their originating airport.
+A24: TSA recommends passengers transferring at the one affected airport place any large personal electronic devices in their checked bags upon check-in at their originating airport.

 Q25: Can you provide any examples of recent terrorist plotting against the aviation sector?
 Please highlight the trend you’re concerned about.

 A25: Although the U.S. has instituted robust aviation security measures since 9/11, our information indicates that terrorist groups’ efforts to execute an attack against the aviation sector are intensifying given that aviation attacks provide an opportunity to cause mass casualties and inflict significant economic damage, as well as generate overwhelming media coverage.

 We note that disseminated propaganda from various terrorist groups is encouraging attacks on aviation, to include tactics to circumvent aviation security.
 Terrorist propaganda has highlighted the attacks against aircraft in Egypt with a soda can packed with explosives in October 2015, and in Somalia using an explosives-laden laptop in February 2016.